-- (a) The loan from non-controlling shareholder is unsecured, interest-free and repayable six months after the subsidiary achieves net profit position.
-The carrying amount of the balance approximates its fair value and is denominated in HK\$. - (b) The loan from non-controlling shareholder is unsecured, interest-free and repayable one month after the subsidiary achieves net cash flow.
-The carrying amount of the balance approximates its fair value and is denominated in HK\$. - (c) These amounts due from/(to) to related companies are unsecured, interest-free and repayable on demand.
-The carrying amount of the balance approximates its fair value and is denominated in HK\$. - (d) These amounts due from/(to) to related companies are unsecured, interest-free and repayable in according to the agreement mutually agreed.
+(a) The loan from non-controlling shareholder is unsecured, interest-free and repayable six months after the subsidiary achieves net profit position.
+The carrying amount of the balance approximates its fair value and is denominated in HK\$.

+(b) The loan from non-controlling shareholder is unsecured, interest-free and repayable one month after the subsidiary achieves net cash inflow.
+The carrying amount of the balance approximates its fair value and is denominated in HK\$.

+(c) These amounts due from/(to) related companies are unsecured, interest-free and repayable on demand.
+The carrying amount of the balance approximates its fair value and is denominated in HK\$.

+- (d) These amounts due from/(to) related companies are unsecured, interest-free and repayable in according to the credit terms mutually agreed.
+The carrying amount of the balance approximates its fair value and is denominated in HK\$. - (e) These amounts due to related companies are unsecured, interest-free and repayable in according to the payment terms in the lease agreement.
 The carrying amount of the balance approximates its fair value and is denominated in HK\$.